Shelpin/Shelpin/README.md

 * That is only possible if every slice of the process is completely traceable, accountable, auditable, transparent, measurable…sound familiar???

-The current issue proposes to develop the MVP of the platform that will inject Giveth dac´s funds from the brands we are going to involve though the starting of the “Re-evolution of customers movement” *.
+The current issue proposes to develop the MVP of the platform that will inject funds to social causes from the brands we are going to involve though the starting of the “Re-evolution of customers movement” *.

-This issue aims at becoming a “funds plug-in” software for Giveth DAC´s , that also can act as an incentive to onboard changemakers to Giveth as an alternative and free source of funds for them, is offered.
+This issue aims at becoming a “funds plug-in” for different proof of donations platforms , that also can act as an incentive to onboard changemakers to those platforms as an alternative and free source of funds for them, is offered.

 You can see here a little home-made video.